 Allergy-Proof Your Environment

-Medicines help treat allergy symptoms once they strike, but there are several steps you can take to prevent symptoms altogether.
+Medicines help treat allergy symptoms once they strike, but there are several steps you can take to help prevent symptoms altogether.
 The following recommendations can help you avoid allergy triggers whether you're at home, outdoors, or out on the town.

 - Keep windows closed and use air conditioning if you're allergic to pollen.
 Don't use fans since they can stir up dust.

 - Filter the air.
-Cover air conditioning vents with cheesecloth to filter pollen and use high efficiency particulate air filters.
+Cover air conditioning vents with cheesecloth to help filter pollen and use high efficiency particulate air filters.
 Clean air filters frequently and air ducts at least once a year.